-Interval before key renegotiation (in seconds) Period beyond which leys will be renegotiated.
-The default value is 14400 seconds, or 4 hours.
-Use DNS servers provided by the firewall If this option is selected, the SSL VPN client will include the DNS servers retrieved via the SSL VPN in the workstation's network configuration.
-If DNS servers have already been defined on the workstation, they may be queried.
-Prohibit use of third- party DNS servers If this option is selected, the SSL VPN client will exclude DNS servers already defined in the workstation's configuration.
-Only DNS servers sent by the firewall can be queried.
+Interval before key Period beyond which leys will be renegotiated.
+The default value is 14400 seconds, or renegotiation (in 4 hours. seconds) Use DNS servers If this option is selected, the SSL VPN client will include the DNS servers retrieved via provided by the the SSL VPN in the workstation's network configuration.
+If DNS servers have already firewall been defined on the workstation, they may be queried.
+If this option is selected, the SSL VPN client will exclude DNS servers already defined Prohibit use of thirdin the workstation's configuration.
+Only DNS servers sent by the firewall can be party DNS servers aueried.
 These DNS servers must be contactable through an SSL VPN tunnel.
-Script to run when connecting Select a script that the client will execute locally when connecting to the SSL tunnel (example: connecting a disk to a remote shared network).
-Script to run when disconnecting Select a script that the client will execute locally when disconnecting from the SSL tunnel (example: disconnecting a disk from a remote shared network).
+Script to run when Select a script that the client will execute locally when connecting to the SSL tunnel (example: connecting a disk to a remote shared network). connecting Script to run when Select a script that the client will execute locally when disconnecting from the SSL disconnecting tunnel (example: disconnecting a disk from a remote shared network).